feltor-dev/feltor-dev.github.io/_pages/design.md

 Feltor provides specialized versions of performance critical functions for various target hardware architectures including for example GPUs and Intel Xeon Phis.
 ### Ease of use
 We try to make our interfaces as intuitive and simple as possible (KISS principle).
 You don't have to be specialist in C++ to write useful, fast and reliable code with Feltor.
-### Flexibility
+### Platform independent
 Code runs unchanged on a large variety of hardware.
 The compiler chooses the correct implementation of functions at compile time.
+### Extensibility
-Extensibility The library is open for extensions to future hardware, new numerical algorithms and physical model equations.
+The library is open for extensions to future hardware, new numerical algorithms and physical model equations.
 ### Fast development
 As a user it should be easy for you to get a working simulation of your brand new model equations in a minimum amount of time.
 ### Adhere to good practice